 The problem with adding sweeteners to your coffee is that you’re masking the great flavors found in the coffee.
 I know I would rather taste the subtle nuances of pure black coffee than a chemically manufactured creamer.

-Sure, taste is subjective, I understand that.
-But, if black coffee makes you grimace try adding a pinch of salt before you reach for sugar or a creamer.
+Sure, the taste is subjective, I understand that.
+But, if black coffee makes you grimace try adding a pinch of salt before you reach for sugar or creamer.
 I can guarantee that it will help to cut out the bitterness and acidity and will smoothen out the flavor and make it more mellow.

 Give it a try, you might be surprised.